Russian markets take fright on Putin threat to Ukraine

 The central bank did not mention Ukraine in its statement, but said the decision to raise rates was aimed at preventing "risks to inflation and financial stability associated with the recently increased level of volatility in the financial markets".

-The central bank said separately it had changed its rules for the rouble's managed float by raising the amount needed to shift the currency's trading corridor by nearly fivefold to $1.5 billion, saying again it was a move "to prevent risks to financial stability by limiting exchange rate fluctuations".

-ING Bank estimated that the central bank spent $10.5-$12 billion, or 2 percent, of its gold and foreign exchange reserves keeping the rouble from spiralling down too fast.
+Traders estimated that the central bank spent $10 billion, or 2 percent, of its gold and foreign exchange reserves keeping the rouble from spiraling down too fast.

 "It goes without saying that the extent to which (central bank moves are) successful will depend largely on political rather than economic developments," Neil Shearing, chief emerging markets economist at Capital Economics, said.

-The rouble closed 2 percent down at 36.50 against the dollar and 1.6 percent lower at 50.38 against the euro, its at all-time lows.
+The rouble was down 2 percent to 36.49 against the dollar and it was also down 1.5 percent to 50.30 against the euro, trading at all-time lows.

 Deputy Economy Minister Andrei Klepach told Reuters on Monday that he expects "hysteria" on the markets to subside, but it was uncertain when that would happen.

 "What lies ahead of us is a period of more confrontation and difficulties.
-For us, that will mean more complicated relations with the European Union, the (United) States, with all the resulting consequences," he said.
+For us, that will mean more complicated relations with the European Union, the (United) States, with all the resulting consequences."

-Ukraine called up military reserves and Washington threatened to isolate Russia economically after President Vladimir Putin said he had the right to invade his neighbor in Moscow's biggest confrontation with the West since the Cold War.
+Ukraine called up military reserves on Sunday and Washington threatened to isolate Russia economically after President Vladimir Putin declared he had the right to invade his neighbour in Moscow's biggest confrontation with the West since the Cold War.

-And while trade between the United States and Russia is limited, some U.S. companies, such as ExxonMobil XOM.M and Boeing (BA.N), have a large presence in Russia.
+And while the trade between the United States and Russia is limited, some U.S. companies, such as ExxonMobil XOM.M and Boeing (BA.N), have a huge presence of in Russia.

 "Is Russia going to be cut off from the world?
 That is very unlikely given what Russia provides to the world, which are oil, gas, raw materials," Alexis Rodzianko, president of the American Chamber of Commerce in Russia, said.